typhon-project/typhon-nlae/NLAE-Deployment/README.md

     a.
 Elasticsearch: at least 16GB RAM and large storage capacity

     b.
 RabbitMQ: 4-8GB RAM and fast SSD storage
-5. Configure a shared file system (e.g. NFS) for the cluster and share/mount */home/computing/opt/flink/models* on it.
-This directory will be shared by all nodes to include the custom trained classifier models.
+5. Create a *models* folder on the Master node and configure a shared file system (e.g. NFS) for the cluster.
+Share/mount */path/to/models* so that this folder is visible to all nodes in the cluster.
+This folder will include the custom trained classifier models.

 ## Configurable Entities: